Tubbz-alt/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/Data Structures/Data.md

 Scope: other

+## ConstraintFullfillment
+This class cimplements how the different constraints are fulfilled in a certain deliverable.
+It might be that it has side effects on the DigitalArtifact in case of files, which have to be removed
+### Definition
+Status := Enumartion {open, not-applicable, accepted, mitigated,closed, workaround}
+FulfillmentStatement := textfield (a description what exactly is done to fulfill/mitigate the constraint)

 ## Data model meta information
 This is the meta information of the model itself, like name, version, etc.
 ### Defintion